rucio/documentation/docs/installing_server.md

 As shown in the examples above the rucio-server image can be configured using environment variables that are passed with `docker run`.
-Below is a list of all available variables and their behaviour:
+Below is a list of all available variables and their behavior:

 ### RUCIO_ENABLE_SSL